codio/site/source/docs/teacher/classes/settings.html.md

 There are several actions that can be made for an individual unit.

-- Open a unit as a teacher, which allows you to see Guides pages that are only visible to teachers.
+- Open a unit as a teacher, which allows you to see Guides pages and solutions that are only visible to teachers.
 - Hide grades from students for the selected unit
 - Run the plagiarism checker
 - Pin or Unpin a unit from the student dashboards